 Dr. M. Adelaida Restrepo

-Dr. M. Adelaida Restrepo is the Assistant Dean for Research and Professor in the College of Health Solutions at Arizona State University.
+Dr. M. Adelaida Restrepo is a research associate on the EMBRACE project and the Assistant Dean for Research and Professor in the College of Health Solutions at Arizona State University.
 She is the director of the Bilingual Language and Literacy Laboratory, whose main mission is to identify best language assessment and intervention practices for bilingual children at risk of academic difficulties.
 She specializes in oral language and emergent literacy development and in prevention of academic difficulties in bilingual children.
 She is a bilingual speech-language pathologist who has had ongoing funding for at least 16 years in projects building oral language and literacy in preschool, kindergarten and school-age children who speak Spanish as their native language.
 She is a former associate editor from Language, Speech and Hearing Services in the Schools, and reviews and publishes in a variety of journals in English and Spanish.
 She is a certified member of the American Speech Language and Hearing Association.
 She was funded by Fulbright Scholars grant to conduct a project in Israel on response to intervention.

 Dr. Erin Walker